Learn all the expressions for Counter-Strike below and get a better understanding of the game.

 C4 or the bomb is the explosive that the terrorist team has to plant in one of the 2 bombsites before the counter-terrorist can stop them.
 If the bomb explodes, the terrorist team wins the round even if everyone in the team is dead.

 Bombsites are the places on the map where the terrorists have to plant the bomb, and where the counter-terrorist are protecting.
 There are always 2 bombsites (A & B) placed differently in each map.

-Challengers stage works as a kind of qualification phase where lower ranked teams play against each other to reach the Legends stage and then compete in tournaments with higher-ranked teams.
+Challengers stage works as a kind of qualification phase where lower-ranked teams play against each other to reach the Legends stage and then compete in tournaments with higher-ranked teams.

 Double elimination bracket

 MVP is known in all sports as “Most Valuable Player”, and is given to the player who performed best in a tournament.

-In eManager we call it ‘eMVP’ = emanager’s Most Valuable Player.
+In eManager, we call it ‘eMVP’ = emanager’s Most Valuable Player.
 The player who has gained the most value receives this fine price.

-A flash in Counter-Strike is a grenade that blinds the enemy and player2 gets a kill, then player1 receives a flash-assist.
+A flash in Counter-Strike is a grenade that blinds the enemy.
+If player1 throws a flash and successfully blinds the enemy and then player2 gets a kill, then player1 receives a flash-assist.

 If you as a team don’t have that many funds but you can not afford to lose another round, you often see “force buys”.
 That means that you buy the best you can for the money you have even though it often isn’t the best weapons or equipment.

-Gun round always happens at the beginning of each half in a game.
-Both teams starts with guns, and can’t afford other weapons other than upgrading their gun or buying some utilities.
+Gun round happens at the beginning of each half in a game.
+Both teams start with guns, and can’t afford other weapons other than upgrading their gun or buying some utilities.

 Killing an enemy player by shooting the person in the head.

-Health point in Counter-Strike works as life.
+Health points in Counter-Strike works as life.
 Every player has 100HP to begin each round with and if it gets below 1HP you die in that round.

 A game in Counter-Strike can vary depending on which tournament formation that is played or which stage of the tournament you have reached.
 Normally, each game is played with BO1 and BO3 where each map has 30 rounds.

-Each team plays a maximum of 15 rounds of each side (Terrorist & Counter-Terrorist) and the goal is to win the most rounds out the 30.
+Each team plays a maximum of 15 rounds of each side (Terrorist & Counter-Terrorist) and the goal is to win the most rounds out of the 30.
 The first team to reach 16 rounds, wins the map and in some cases the game.

 Kill/Death ratio is the difference between how many kills you have versus how many times you have died during a game.
 If a player got 20 kills and is died 10 times, the K/D ratio would be 2.00.
 If on the other hand a player died 20 times and got 10 kills, the K/D ratio would be 0.50.

 Most AWP kills

-AWP is the most powerful sniper rifle in Counter-Strike, and can kill the opponent in 1 shot.
+AWP is the most powerful sniper rifle in Counter-Strike and can kill the opponent in 1 shot.
 Most AWP Kills is the player who gets the most kills counting only that weapon.

 The player who made the most damage to the enemy team during a whole game.
 It can be damage done by weapons and utilities and doesn’t have to be a kill for it to count.

 Most first kills

 If a map ends in a tie, 15-15, out of the 30 rounds there’ll be an Overtime where the teams will play 6 extra rounds, 3 on each side(Terrorist & Counter-Terrorist).
 If it ends in another tie, there will be another 6 rounds to be played.

 Please note that a BO1 match in some tournaments can end up as a draw match on the score 15-15, and there will not be added over time.

-teams.
-And then top 2 from each group goes on to play-off rounds, which we best know from, for
+In Counter-Strike, a so-called “Round-Robin” format is sometimes used in a tournament.
+The Round-Robin format works in the way that everyone meets each other, for example in a group of 4 teams.
+And then the top 2 from each group goes on to play-off rounds, which we best know from, for example, football.

 Single elimination bracket